suzandiab55/NY-CITI-BIKE-2022/README.md

 - Start and end times
 - Geospatial coordinates of bike stations

-Access the Citi Bike trip data [here](https://s3.amazonaws.com/tripdata/index.html) underneath the year 2022.
+The Citi Bike trip data can be accessed [here](https://s3.amazonaws.com/tripdata/index.html) underneath the year 2022.
 ## Tools

 For this project, various tools and libraries were utilized: